antonio-amaral400/VF-Musicalog/readme.txt

 	- The InsertOrUpdate screen's design was made to underline that I know the basics of bootstrap and not for aesthetic reasons.
 	- There is a config in WCF that lets the admin choose if the data is retrieved as is from EntityFramework default behaviour or use cache.
 I still thought about implementing a timeout in cache but, honestly, I did not think it would make a positive influence in the test.
 	- In order to create the initial database there is a file inside the project GenericProjectTests called 'SQL Initializer.txt'.
+	- I did not upgrade any of the scripts or css's of the project (namely bootstrap).
+	- The key requested for the number of results in a page is called NumberOfAlbumsPerPage.

 Assumpções:
 	- Não há a noção de user / login.